ZerotoHeroDaimaiKub/EngSpeakingTest/README.md

 Person 1 (P1): It was a fantastic day today.
 I was fortunate to come across a very great street musician while strolling around the crowded city.
 His guitar playing abilities were exceptional, and it was astounding how precisely and passionately he executed the chords.
 I was astounded by his performance and had the impression that I was in a city concert as I stood there.

 His fingers played the strings with finesse, producing melodies that had a profound impact on my soul.
 It was obvious that he had spent many hours perfecting his skill.
-His passion was palpable in his eyes, and it emanated through his music, drawing others to him like a magnet.
+His passion was obvious in his eyes, and it came through his music, drawing others to him like a magnet.

 I was amazed by the street performer who transformed an ordinary street corner into a stage.
 He was creating a magical moment in our daily lives, not just playing the guitar.